jayadamsmorgan/PklLanguageServer/Editors/Neovim/README.md

 This language server also works great along side with Apple's [pkl-neovim][uri-pkl-neovim] plugin which provides tree-sitter highlighting and indentation.

-**Note:**
-As of today, highlighting is broken on Apple's repo when using latest tree-sitter.
-I have sent a PR to fix it and for now you can use [my fork][uri-pkl-neovim-fork] instead until PR is accepted.

 ## Installation

 1. Install [PklLanguageServer][uri-pkl-ls]